facebook/chef-cookbooks/TESTING.md

 supports x86-64-v3 instructions and that you are running on a supported host CPU.

-If CentOS Stream 10/RHEL10 kernel panics on boot, likely it due to this issue.
+If CentOS Stream 10/RHEL10 kernel panics on boot, likely it is due to this issue.
 Make sure you're running on at least version 7.1 of VirtualBox and that your host CPU supports x86-64-v3 instructions.